t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 - Decision trees use a series of nested questions in an upside-down tree-like structure to arrive at the prediction of the target variable using the other features in the dataset.
 - K-nearest neighbors uses the "majority vote" of the *k-nearest neighbors* to a given datapoint to determine the value of the predicted target variable at that point.

+## Model Hyperparameters 🔧
-Each of these three models depend on a different set of hyperparameters for tuning the model to the user's liking and controlling for overfitting.
+Each of the three models depend on a different set of hyperparameters for tuning the model to the user's liking and controlling for overfitting.

 For logistic regression:
 - The tuning of the model mostly depends on whether the features are standardized (scaled) or not.